 Pursuant to 65852.2.(f)(3)(A), the fire impact fee for an accessory dwelling unit "ADU" of 750 square feet or more shall be charged proportionately in relation to the square footage of the primary dwelling unit.
 For example, the calculation of the maximum park impact fee for the construction of a 750 square foot ADU on a single-family parcel would be charged at the single-family housing fee.
-ADUs less than 750 square feet of living area are exempt.
+ADUs less than 750 square feet of living area is exempt.

-&lt;sup>3 County collection, documentation, annual reporting requirements, five-year report requirements, periodic Nexus Study updates and other costs reasonably related to compliance with the Act.
+3 County collection, documentation, annual reporting requirements, five-year report requirements, periodic Nexus Study updates and other costs reasonably related to compliance with the Act.

-&lt;sup>4 Based on Mendocino County Assessor's Lien Roll Data as of July 1, 2019.
+4 Based on Mendocino County Assessor's Lien Roll Data as of February 2020.

-&lt;sup>5 Proposed residential fire impact fees are rounded down to the nearest cent.
+5 Proposed residential fire impact fees are rounded down to the nearest cent.

-&lt;sup>6 Pursuant to Govt.
+6 Pursuant to Govt.
 Code § 65852.2(f)(3)(A), the fire impact fee for an accessory dwelling unit shall imposed proportionately in relation to the square footage of the primary dwelling unit.
 Accessory dwelling units less than 750 square feet of living area are exempt.